csmetrics/csmetrics.net/docs/Overview.md

 This tool currently has no financial support and cannot continue in perpetuity or be improved without such support.
 We believe that this data collection and analysis activity of computer science institutions should be supported and expanded with student enrollments, graduation rates, awards, current faculty members, etc. by the community and welcome your participation.

-<p> Please go to this webpage and participate in a poll if you think this activity will make rankings better, about the same, or worse; and if you think the [Computer Research Association (CRA)](http://cra.org) should support this activity or not.
-Other comments are also welcome.
+<p> Please fill out this [FIXME survey]()  to tell us if the tool
+  is useful, how you are using this information, and to influence the future of this tool. </p>

 ## <a name="contributors"></a>Contributors